Limit theorems for a strongly irreducible product of independent random matrices under optimal moment assumptions: Random products and extractions

 \subsection{Rank one boundary of a semi-group}

+In the present paragraph, we prove Proposition \ref{prop:boundary} and Lemma \ref{lem:contraction}.
 Given a subset $A$ of a topological space $X$, we denote by $\mathbf{cl}_X(A)$ the closure of $A$ in $X$.
-Note that saying that an endomorphism has rank one is equivalent to saying that it is the product of a non-trivial vector on the left by a non-trivial linear form on the right.
+The results of the present paragraph are well known in the invertible case and used in \cite{AMS-esmigroup} or \cite{aoun2022random} for example.